PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dnscrypt.rst

     Return a table of certificate pairs.

-  .. method:: DNSCryptContext:getCurrentCertificate() -> DNSCryptCert

-    .. deprecated:: 1.3.0

-    Return the current certificate.
-Deprecated as of 1.3.0 since more than one active certificate is now supported.
-For compatibility, it will return the first active certificate.

-  .. method:: DNSCryptContext:getOldCertificate() -> DNSCryptCert

-    .. deprecated:: 1.3.0

-    Return the previous certificate.
-Deprecated as of 1.3.0 since more than one inactive certificate is now supported.
-For compatibility, it will return the first inactive certificate.

   .. method:: DNSCryptContext:getProviderName() -> string

     Return the provider name

-  .. method:: DNSCryptContext:hasOldCertificate() -> bool

-    .. deprecated:: 1.3.0

-    Whether or not the context has a previous certificate, from a certificate rotation.
-Since 1.3.0 several certificates active and inactive certificates can be used at the same time, so this function is deprecated.
-In order to keep compatibility this function will simply return `true` if at least one inactive certificate is configured.

   .. method:: DNSCryptContext:loadNewCertificate(certificate, keyfile[, active])